AdobeDocs/campaign-classic.en/help/integrations/using/configuring-ims.md

 ## Installing the package {#installing-the-package}

-You must install the **[!UICONTROL Integration with the Adobe Experience Cloud]** package.
+You must install the built-in **[!UICONTROL Integration with the Adobe Experience Cloud]** package.
 Installing an integration package is the same as installing a standard package, which is detailed in [this page](../../installation/using/installing-campaign-standard-packages.md).

 ![](assets/ims_6.png)